What is Magneto Ignition System, Its Diagram & How it Works?

 The working of a magneto ignition system is less complex and can be easily understood.
 Its working begins when the engine of the system starts working and then rotates the magneto.
 The magneto then creates the energy of high voltage.

-The end of the magneto is grounded at one end through a contact breaker and the capacitor is attached to it parallelly.
+The end of the magneto is grounded at one end through a contact breaker, and the capacitor is attached to it in parallel.
 The cam helps to regulate the contact breaker and current flow through the capacitor and charges it when the breaker is open.

 With that, the capacitor acts as a charger as the primary current flow is reduced, and then the overall magnetic field is reduced in the system.
 This increases the voltage in the capacitor, which acts as an EMF, thus producing the spark.